--Help maintain an organized system of purchases so that an accurate materials budget can be compiled easily at the end of the summer
+- Work with supervisor to maintain an organized system of purchases and supplies to ensure an accurate materials budget can be compiled easily at the end of the summer

--Effective communication and problem solving with teachers and teaching assistants regarding camp logistics
+- Effective communication and problem solving with teachers and teaching assistants regarding materials and logistics

 The ideal candidate is organized, reliable, works well as part of a team in a fast-paced environment, and takes initiative when necessary.
 An interest in youth education, particularly in a museum setting, is preferred.
 Those interested in organizational aspects of large, nonprofit program management are encouraged to apply.
 Experience in customer service, youth education, or nonprofits is ideal.

 The intern must be able to meet required deadlines.
 The intern will also be asked to drive to nearby stores to acquire supplies using Museum purchase orders and corporate cards.
 The intern must be a full-time undergraduate student as of Spring 2021 returning as a full-time student in Fall 2021.
 The intern must have access to an insured, reliable vehicle for use during work hours and must provide a driving record.
 They must also be comfortable lifting up to 40 pounds.